Daisy

 Prevention Measures:Good air circulation, avoid overhead watering

-Treatment Methods:Remove affected leaves, improve drainage
+Treatment Methods:Remove infected leaves, improve drainage

 🌱 Fertilization Management